zabbix/zabbix/templates/app/kubernetes_http/kubernetes_state_http/README.md

 Then set it to the macro `{$KUBE.API.TOKEN}`.
 Set `{$KUBE.STATE.ENDPOINT.NAME}` with Kube state metrics endpoint name.
 See `kubectl -n monitoring get ep`.
 Default: `zabbix-kube-state-metrics`.

-*NOTE.* If you wish to monitor Controller Manager and Scheduler components, you might need to set the `--binding-address` option for them to the address where Zabbix proxy can reach them.
+**Note:** If you wish to monitor Controller Manager and Scheduler components, you might need to set the `--binding-address` option for them to the address where Zabbix proxy can reach them.
 For example, for clusters created with `kubeadm` it can be set in the following manifest files (changes will be applied immediately):

 - /etc/kubernetes/manifests/kube-controller-manager.yaml